 • Meetings are held between the SENCos of relevant schools.
-The lead inclusion worker would also join these meetings.
-Additional meetings are held with the secondary school SENCo and the Year 6 teachers, and also between the Year 7 Coordinator and the Year 6 teachers.
+Additional meetings are held between the Year 7 Coordinator and the Year 6 teachers.

 • Children and parents have the opportunity to make pre-visits in order to familiarise themselves with the building, meet some of the adults the children will be with and learn about some of the systems that are in place to support them.